bee-miczi/utils.py/README.md

 ## Install

-First go to realeses and download the lates version, depending on your platform:
+First go to realeses and download the latest version, depending on your platform:

 Windows: Open and run the exe